strapdata/elassandra/docs/elassandra/source/operations.rst

    (2 rows)

-Apache Cassandra is a column store that only support upsert operation.
-This means that deleting a cell or a row involves the creation of a tombstone (insert a null) kept until the compaction later removes both the obsolete data and the tombstone (See this blog about `Cassandra tombstones <http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html>`_).
+Apache Cassandra is column store that only supports upsert operation.
+It means that deleting a cell or a row involves the creation of a tombstone (insert a null) kept until the compaction later removes both the obsolete data and the tombstone (See blog about `Cassandra tombstones <http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html>`_).

 By default, when using the Elasticsearch API to replace a document with a new one, Elassandra inserts a row corresponding to the new document including null for unset fields.
-Without these null (cell tombstones), old fields not present in the new document would be kept at the Cassandra level as zombie cells.
+Without these null (cell tombstones), old fields, which are not present in the new document, would be kept at Cassandra level as zombie cells.

 Moreover, indexing with ``op_type=create`` (See `Elasticsearch indexing <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#operation-type>`_ ) requires a Cassandra PAXOS transaction to check if the document exists in the underlying datacenter.
-This comes with an unnecessary performance cost if you use an automatically generated document ID (See `Automatic ID generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
+It creates an unnecessary performance cost if you use an automatically generated document ID (See `Automatic ID generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
-), as this ID will be the Cassandra primary key.
+), as this ID will be found in the Cassandra primary key.

 Depending on the *op_type* and document ID, CQL requests are issued as follows when indexing with the Elasticsearch API: